+The design of the building takes ‘harmony’as the theme.
+From the architectural design to the very details, a variety of circles is presented.
+It attempts to create a new arts and cultural center infused with the Lingnan architectural culture.
 These circles constructed the space of the building through ripple-like expansion: from top to bottom, with the overlapping of four circles.
 With each area’s clear-cut periphery, an enriched variation effect is created through the interaction between spaces.

-The dual-spiral staircase and the courtyard corresponds to the overlapping circles.
-This dynamic presents the rich layers of the spaces that can only be achieved by the dual-spiral design.
+The double-helix staircase and the courtyard corresponds to the overlapping circles.